officelearn/azure-docs.sv-se/articles/data-factory/tutorial-incremental-copy-lastmodified-copy-data-tool.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: conceptual
+ms.custom: seo-lt-2019
 ms.date: 1/24/2019
-ms.openlocfilehash: 09a9fa4515913470c86bbafe293add007a3117ea
+ms.openlocfilehash: 5c20196bd243d025d58f7cc08e015e1e0038e178
-ms.sourcegitcommit: 609d4bdb0467fd0af40e14a86eb40b9d03669ea1
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 11/06/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73683457"
+ms.locfileid: "74217791"
 ---
-# <a name="incrementally-copy-new-and-changed-files-based-on-lastmodifieddate-by-using-the-copy-data-tool"></a>Kopiera nya och ändrade filer stegvis baserat på LastModifiedDate med hjälp av verktyget Kopiera data

-I den här självstudien använder du Azure Portal för att skapa en data fabrik.
-Sedan använder du Kopiera data-verktyget för att skapa en pipeline som stegvis kopierar nya och ändrade filer, baserat på deras **LastModifiedDate** från Azure Blob Storage till Azure Blob Storage.

-Genom att göra det genomsöker ADF alla filerna från käll arkivet, använder fil filtret efter deras LastModifiedDate och kopierar den nya och uppdaterade filen först sedan den senaste gången till mål lagret.
-Observera att om du låter ADF Skanna enorma mängder filer, men bara kopiera några få filer till målet, förväntar du dig fortfarande den långa varaktigheten på grund av att fil genomsökningen också tar lång tid.
+# <a name="incrementally-copy-new-and-changed-files-based-on-lastmodifieddate-by-using-the-copy-data-tool"></a>Incrementally copy new and changed files based on LastModifiedDate by using the Copy Data tool

+In this tutorial, you'll use the Azure portal to create a data factory.
+Then, you'll use the Copy Data tool to create a pipeline that incrementally copies new and changed files only, based on their **LastModifiedDate** from Azure Blob storage to Azure Blob storage.

+By doing so, ADF will scan all the files from the source store, apply the file filter by their LastModifiedDate, and copy the new and updated file only since last time to the destination store.
+Please note that if you let ADF scan huge amounts of files but only copy a few files to destination, you would still expect the long duration due to file scanning is time consuming as well.

 > [!NOTE]
 > Om du inte har använt Azure Data Factory tidigare kan du läsa [Introduktion till Azure Data Factory](introduction.md).

-I den här självstudien ska du utföra följande uppgifter:
+In this tutorial, you will perform the following tasks:

 > [!div class="checklist"]
 > * Skapa en datafabrik.
 > * Använd verktyget Kopiera data för att skapa en pipeline.
 > * Övervaka pipelinen och aktivitetskörningarna.

-## <a name="prerequisites"></a>Nödvändiga komponenter
+## <a name="prerequisites"></a>Krav

 * **Azure-prenumeration**: Om du inte har någon Azure-prenumeration kan du skapa ett [kostnadsfritt konto](https://azure.microsoft.com/free/) innan du börjar.
-* **Azure Storage-konto**: Använd Blob Storage som data lager för _källa_ och _mottagare_ .
+* **Azure storage account**: Use Blob storage as the _source_ and _sink_ data store.
 Om du inte har något Azure-lagringskonto finns det anvisningar i [Skapa ett lagringskonto](../storage/common/storage-quickstart-create-account.md).

-### <a name="create-two-containers-in-blob-storage"></a>Skapa två behållare i Blob Storage
+### <a name="create-two-containers-in-blob-storage"></a>Create two containers in Blob storage

-Förbered blob-lagringen för självstudien genom att utföra dessa steg.

-1. Skapa en behållare med namnet **Source**.
-Du kan använda olika verktyg för att utföra den här uppgiften, t. ex.
-[Azure Storage Explorer](https://storageexplorer.com/).

-2. Skapa en behållare med namnet **mål**.
+Prepare your Blob storage for the tutorial by performing these steps.

+1. Create a container named **source**.
+You can use various tools to perform this task, such as [Azure Storage Explorer](https://storageexplorer.com/).

+2. Create a container named **destination**.

 ## <a name="create-a-data-factory"></a>Skapa en datafabrik

-1. På den vänstra menyn väljer du **skapa en resurs** > **data och analys** > **Data Factory**:
+1. On the left menu, select **Create a resource** > **Data + Analytics** > **Data Factory**:

    ![Valet Data Factory i fönstret Nytt](./media/doc-common-process/new-azure-data-factory-menu.png)